Vehicle registration plates of Syria: AANES (Rojava)

 Autonomous Administration of North and East Syria (AANES), more commonly known as Rojava, is a de facto autonomous subnational entity set up by the Syrian Democratic Forces in the Northern and Eastern parts of Syria.
 This entity also issues its own license plates.
 Adjacent to the code "SYR", the license plates also show the two-letter code "BS", separated by a Kurdish Sun.
 "BS" stands for "Bakurê Sûriyê", Kurdish for "Northern Syria".
 The background of the national ("SYR") and regional ("B*S") match that of the plate itself, and the text color matches the text of the plate.

 Prior to the above standardization, in the earlier versions of AANES license plates, instead of "B*S", a regional code "R*" was shown, standing for "Rojavayê Kurdistanê" meaning "Western Kurdistan", which isn't inclusive of the Arab residents of the region, that after the defeat of ISIS, ended up becoming the majority of the population of the region.
-Furthermore, previously the background color behind the regional code was green previously, and the Kurdish Sun was colored yellow.
+Furthermore, previously the background color behind the regional code was green, and the Kurdish Sun was colored yellow.
 The color scheme of the plate has since then been simplified.

 The plates consist of 6 digits.
 In contrast with the format used by the Damascus government, Latin numbers take precedence and are on the top, while Arabic numbers are at the bottom.

 License plates of AANES no longer show governorates, instead showing Regions of the AANES (with the exception of Jazira Region (Qamishli)) in Arabic and a 3-letter Latin code derived from Kurdish.

 As for the Jazira Region, license plates are issued for each of the Districts under its jurisdiction, bearing in mind that Ras al-Ayn (Sere Kaniye) District is under Turkish occupation.
 Alongside Arabic names and 3-letter Kurdish codes, license plates of Jazira Region also generally show jurisdiction names in the Syriac Language of the ethnic Assyrian Minority of the region.
 For example, for the district of Qamishli, the 4-letter Syriac code "ܩ ܡ ܫ ܐ" is used, four disconnected letters that are meant to be an abbreviation of the Syriac name of Qamishli, "ܩܡܫܠܐ".
 For the district of Hasaka, the full name of the district in Syriac, "ܚܣܝܟܐ" is used.

 The displayed Arabic names of the regions do not match the common and officially-recognized (by the Damascus government).
 For example, for Qamishli, instead of القامشلي (Al-Qamishli), the name قامشلو (Qamishlo) is shown.
 Same applies to Kobani, known in Arabic as "Ayn al-Arab".

 Below is the list of the regions and their display names.
 Currently, the status of these registration plates are unknown.